vernisaz/simcom/README.md

 You can edit **env.conf** to change the host name or port.

 ## No-Cargo build
-This product uses an alternative tool to Cargo building tool.
+This product uses an [alternative tool](https://gitlab.com/tools6772135/rusthub/-/tree/master) to the Cargo building tool.
 It makes  sense especially for products having 0 dependency on the crates.io.
-Some 3rd party dependency exists though, however it can be built without Cargo as well.
+Some 3rd party dependency exists though, however they can be built without Cargo as well.

 ## Status